-Substance use activates the dopamine process in the brain.
-It causes the brain to release more dopamine than natural rewards do.
-When someone repeatedly uses the substance, it hijacks the brain.
-It starts to believe that the substances are the most important thing needed for survival.
+Substance use activates the dopamine process in the brain, and causes the brain to release more dopamine than natural rewards do.
+When someone repeatedly uses the substance, it hijacks the brain, and it starts to believe that the substances are the most important thing needed for survival.

 This leads to addiction, and the brain is now wiring itself only to feel pleasure when the substance is present in a person’s body.
-Over time tolerance is built.
-This means more and more of the substance in needed to reach the level of reward the brain is accustomed.
-This causes the brain to overload its circuits, the brain chemistry becomes imbalanced, and it only worsens.
+Over time a tolerance is built, meaning more and more of the substance in needed to reach the level of reward the brain is accustomed.
+This causes the brain to overload its circuits, the brain chemistry becomes imbalanced, and it worsens as time goes on.

 Since the dopamine released in the “survival” part of the brain that affects the decision-making and impulse control in the prefrontal cortex, it turns into a tug of war.
 The brain is saying that more of this drug is needed to survive.
 It depletes the ability to make sound decisions and lessens a person’s self-control.
 The craving or “jonesing” is directly related to this; it’s an impulse.
 The brain is saying that this impulse is necessary to their survival.

 This is what makes addiction a brain disease.
-There are outward physical effects of substance use as well.
-That is where the signs and symptoms come into play.
-This is usually when others around the person notice that there is a problem.
+There are outward physical effects of substance use as well, this is where the signs and symptoms come into play.
+This usually happens when others around the person notice that there is a problem.
 Weight loss, erratic behavior, lying and stealing are all things everyone else can see.
 What they can’t see is what happens in a person’s brain.

 The Disease of Addiction

-The way addiction is shown in the short is the perfect way to describe it.
+The way addiction is shown in short is the perfect way to describe it.
 A black monster that steals your brain and turns it against you.
-There is a solution, and there is hope.
-With options today like treatment and 12-step fellowships addiction is manageable.
-There have been brain scans done on those in recovery that show over time the tissue in the limbic system and prefrontal cortex can get better.
+There is a solution, and there is hope with options today such as treatment and 12-step fellowships addiction is manageable.
+There have been brain scans done on those in recovery that show over time the tissue in the limbic system and prefrontal cortex can heal.